 A vault created with GRS redundancy includes the option to configure the Cross Region Restore feature.
 Every GRS vault will have a banner, which will link to the documentation.
 To configure CRR for the vault, go to the Backup Configuration pane, which contains the option to enable this feature.

-From the portal, go to Recovery Services vault > Settings > Properties.
+From the portal, go to your Recovery Services vault > Properties (under Settings).

 Select Enable Cross Region Restore in this vault to enable the functionality.